Marine steam engine: Types of marine steam engine

 A wide variety of reciprocating marine steam engines were developed over the course of the 19th century.
 The two main methods of classifying such engines are by connection mechanism and cylinder technology.

 Most early marine engines had the same cylinder technology (simple expansion, see below) but a number of different methods of supplying power to the crankshaft (i.e. connection mechanism) were in use.
 Thus, early marine engines are classified mostly according to their connection mechanism.
 Some common connection mechanisms were side-lever, steeple, walking beam and direct-acting (see following sections).

 However, steam engines can also be classified according to cylinder technology (simple-expansion, compound, annular etc.).
 One can therefore find examples of engines classified under both methods.
 An engine can be a compound walking beam type, compound being the cylinder technology, and walking beam being the connection method.
-Over time, as most engines became direct-acting but cylinder technologies grew more complex, people began to classify engines solely according to cylinder technology.
+Over time, as most engines became direct-acting but cylinder technologies grew more complex, engines began to be classified solely according to cylinder technology.

 More commonly encountered marine steam engine types are listed in the following sections.
 Note that not all these terms are exclusive to marine applications.